AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Each guess is written on its own line.
 We call each guess a *word*, even if there are multiple human-language words on a single line.
 We call the whole file a *wordlist*, or sometimes a *dictionary* (because it is a "list of words," of course).

 When we give the wordlist to `john`, what we're doing is asking `john` to hash each of these "words" one at a time and then compare the resulting hash value to the hash value stored in the password file.
 When `john` finds a word in the wordlist that hashes to the same hash value as the hashed password, it will tell us that it found a match.
 When we find a matching value, we say we have "*cracked* the hash."
+We call this technique a *dictionary attack*.

 If `john` is working correctly, we can expect that the third word in the wordlist, `Sup3rs3kr3tP@24431w0rd`, will result in a match.
 If that guess were missing (as it is in the `sanitycheck.no-crack.wordlist.txt` file), we would expect to see `john` report its failure to find any matches.